DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 invade so much broadcast time and our agenda even though they don't have high ratings and an important presence in the advertisement revenues.

-## MARRIAGE SHOWS ON TURKISH TELEVISION
+## Marriage Shows on Turkish Television

 Instead of democratization of producing information and its spread, with the commercialization of media, we see that it has become easier to